< Go Back

 Days of defiance

 Two protests by Pietermaritzburg's women against the dompas in the fifties formed a milestone in the history of the resistance movement in the city.
-They are highlighted for our series of historical articles.
+SIBONGISENI MKHIZE writes about two incidents in 1956 and 1957 (June 5, 1998).

 How Durban hearts opened to wartime pilots

-In our article for 'The Way We were' series this week, VALERIE WARD and MARGERY MOBERLY discovered wartime letters written to a Durban family by an Australian pilot.
-What happened to him and his mates?
+VALERIE WARD and MARGERY MOBERLY discovered wartime letters written to a Durban family by an Australian pilot, and wonder what happened to him and his mates.

 Implementing the Group Areas Act

-In our historical series, The Way We Were, MARGERY MOBERLY and VALERIE WARD fo cus on Grey Street, Durban.
+MARGERY MOBERLY and VALERIE WARD focus on Grey Street, Durban (April 29, 1999).

 PMB before the Voortrekkers

-When the Voortrekkers arrived inthe Pietermaritzburg region in 1838, black farming communities had already been livinghere for an estimated 200 years, writes JOHN WRIGHT in our series focusingon local history.
+Who were the first Maritzburgers?
+When the Voortrekkers arrived in the Pietermaritzburg region in 1838, black farming communities had already been living here for an estimated 1 200 years, writes JOHN WRIGHT.

 Military hospital with a big heart

-An article, 'Bandages and bedpans', about the hospital at Oribi during World War 2 aroused a flood of memories for many people and kept the Witness phone ringing merrily
+An article by JACK FROST entitled 'Bandages and bedpans' about the hospital at Oribi during World War Two, aroused a flood of memories for many people.

 Rendering language into writing